pitonneux/website/README.md

 brew install redis
 ```

+When installing redis on Ubuntu, make sure the config file is installed in /usr/local/etc/redis.conf instead of the default location.
+Creating a symlink seems to work as well.

 ## Ruby version

 The project currently uses ruby `2.3.1`.
 You can install many versions of Ruby on your machine with a ruby environment manager.
 Two common ones are [rbenv](https://github.com/rbenv/rbenv) and [rvm](https://rvm.io/).